-- · For research use only. - The kit should not be used beyond the expiration date on the kit label. - Do not mix or substitute reagents with those from other lots or sources. - If samples generate higher values than the highest calibrator, dilute the samples and repeat the assav. - Any variation in operator, pipetting technique, washing technique, incubation time or temperature, and kit age can cause variation in binding.

-This assay is designed to eliminate interference by soluble receptors, binding proteins, and other factors present in biological samples.
+- For research use only.
+Not for use in diagnostic procedures. - The kit should not be used beyond the expiration date on the kit label. - Do not mix or substitute reagents with those from other lots or sources. - If samples generate higher values than the highest calibrator, dilute the samples and repeat the assav. - Any variation in operator, pipetting technique, washing technique, incubation time or temperature, and kit age can cause variation in binding. - This assay is designed to eliminate interference by soluble receptors, binding proteins, and other factors present in biological samples.
 Until all factors have been tested in the immunoassay, the possibility of interference cannot be excluded.